 Features built by developers for developers

-Take the pain, and wasted time, out of building tests
+Take the pain, and wasted time, out of test creation and maintenance

 Stop worrying about different results from the same test